 Folks today probably know the Shakers more for their simple, well-built furniture.
-I decided to write about the Shakers because they were in the news recently after one of their members passed away, leaving only two (!!)
-Shakers in the whole world.
-The reasons vary: some Shakers who were adopted into the Community as children chose to leave as adults, others opposed the hard-work and celibate lifestyle, and finally, they just stopped accepting new members.
+I decided to write about them, because after one of their members passed away in 2017, there were only two Shakers left in the world.
+The reasons vary: Some Shakers who were adopted into the Community as children chose to leave as adults, others opposed the hard-work and celibate lifestyle, and finally, they just stopped accepting new members.
 At this point, you couldn’t become a Shaker if you wanted to.
 While their numbers have dwindled, the Shakers are still one of the longest-lasting Christian sects in the United States.

 The first group of Shakers formed in Manchester, England.
 They were originally known as “Shaking Quakers” because their religion was an off-shoot of the Quaker religion, and because, during their sermons, Shakers often tremble and twitch.
 A short time before the American Revolutionary War, Mother (as she was called) Ann Lee led a small group of followers from England to the American colonies.
 As pacifists, Shakers refused to fight the British or swear an oath of allegiance (as it was against their religion), leading to jail time for some.
 In the years following the War, Shaker religious communities grew and spread through the United States.
 At their peak, as many as 6,000 members worshiped in communities across the country.

 Shakers live piously and communally.
 Though men and women live as equals and serve equally in religious leadership, they live separately, since marriage and sex are forbidden.
 Members are acquired through adoption or recruitment.
 As an agrarian society, Shakers grow or raise most of their own food and live quite frugally, aiming to waste as little as possible.